-Component Survey Timing Initial Duration Potential Extension (total duration) 1 Pre-commencement of operation Carcass search surveys (interim program) Following construction of turbine clusters once all construction activities and associated exclusion areas have been removed (refer to Section 5.4).
-During construction, prior to commencement of operation of the Development Nil Post-commencement of operation Bird surveys February, April, July and November during the first year, third year and fifth year following commencement of operation.
-Three years (across five years) Two years (totalling five years) Bat surveys During the first year, third year and fifth year following commencement of operation at the following times: 10 days during January, November and the first fortnight of April; and Throughout February and March.
-Three years (across five years) Two years (totalling five years) Carcass search surveys (full program) Twice each month from September to April and once per month from May to August.
+Component Survey Timing Initial Duration Potential Extension (total duration) 1 Pre- commencement of operation Carcass search surveys (interim program) Following construction of turbine clusters once all construction activities and associated exclusion areas have been removed (refer to Section 5.4).
+During construction, prior to commencement of operation of the Development Nil Bird surveys February, April, July and November during the first year, third year and fifth year following commencement of commissioning of the Development.
+Fist year following commissioning (with additional surveys in second year should they not be undertaken in Year 1) Nil Bat surveys During the first year, third year and fifth year following commencement of commissioning of the Development at the following times: 10 days during January, November and the first fortnight of April; and Throughout February and March.
+Fist year following commissioning (with additional surveys in second year should they not be undertaken in Year 1) Nil Post- commencement of operation Bird surveys Ongoing as described above from prior to the commencement of operation of the Development.
+Three years (across five years), including survey activities during commissioning Two years (totalling five years) Bat surveys Ongoing as described above from prior to the commencement of operation of the Development.
+Three years (across five years), including survey activities during commissioning Two years (totalling five years) Carcass search surveys (full program) Twice each month from September to April and once per month from May to August.
 Commencing within three months of commencement of operation of the wind farm and once all construction activities and associated exclusion areas have been removed.
 Five years 2 Nil Carcass persistence trial During the first autumn and spring of the year/s following commencement of operation.
 Two years Nil Carcass detectability trial During the first autumn and spring of the year/s following commencement of operation.
 One year Nil Incidental bird and bat finds Will be conducted opportunistically through the operational life of the Project.
 Targeted incidental searches for white-throated needletail will be undertaken following the occurrence of large storm fronts associated with changes to barometric pressures such as thunderstorms and lightning storms passing over the Project between November and March when the white-throated needletail has the potential to utilise the Project airspace.
 Operational life of Project Nil

-The requirement to extend the length of monitoring of any given component of the BBAMP will be made through review of the BBAMP as nominated in Section 8.2 in consultation with BCS and/or DCCEEW.
+1 The requirement to extend the length of monitoring of any given component of the BBAMP will be made through review of the BBAMP as nominated in Section 8.2 in consultation with BCS and/or DCCEEW.